 For now, North Dakota’s medical malpractice noneconomic damages cap remains in place.
 Even if, the non-economic cap is set at $500,000 that does not mean every medical malpractice plaintiff will receive $500,000.
 Economic damages must also factor into a client’s recovery.
 Receiving the maximum amount of compensation possible for your medical malpractice injuries requires the assistance and advocacy skills of an experienced and persuasive attorney how can convince a judge or jury as to the propriety of the damages you are requesting.

-Trust Timothy O’Keeffe, Tatum O’Brien, or Sara Monson as well as the rest of the North Dakota and Minnesota medical malpractice legal team of O’Keeffe O’Brien Lyson Foss to help you obtain the maximum amount of compensation possible following a medical malpractice injury.
+Trust Timothy O’Keeffe, Tatum O’Brien, or Sara Monson as well as the rest of the North Dakota and Minnesota medical malpractice legal team of O’Keeffe O’Brien Lyson Attorneys to help you obtain the maximum amount of compensation possible following a medical malpractice injury.
 Contact the firm online, or call 701-235-8000 or 877-235-8002.

 Image courtesy of marionbrun/Pixabay